Who Do You Know Who Has Made An Impact?

-Sanctuary for the Gifted Child: A Three Part Series
+Sanctuary for the Gifted Child: The Final Session

-A BVGT first: three daytime sessions, “Sanctuary for the Gifted Child”, by Catherine Zakoian, MA, LPC.
+The final of three daytime sessions, “Sanctuary for the Gifted Child”, by Catherine Zakoian, MA, LPC is in March 14.
 Zakoian has specialized expertise in counseling the gifted and creating global conversation and awareness on complex facets of giftedness often left out by achievement-only models.

 Session one: “The Empathic Gifted Child”, was Dec.
 6. See the slides here.